Amanda Shelton

-Amanda Lee Shelton (born May 5, 1990) is a Guamanian politician who currently serves as a senator in the Guam Legislature.
+Amanda Lee Shelton (born May 5, 1990) is a Guamanian politician.
+A member of the Democratic Party of Guam, she currently serves as a senator in the Guam Legislature.

 Shelton was chosen by her colleagues to serve as Legislative Secretary and Majority Whip and Chairperson of the Committee on Higher Education and the Advancement of Women, Youth, and Senior Citizens.

 Family, early life, and education

 Amanda L. Shelton, from the village of Asan-Maina, is the daughter of the late former Senator Austin "Sonny" Shelton and Gracialla Shinohara Shelton.
 She is the granddaughter of late pioneering nurse Amanda Guzman Shelton and the late Austin James Shelton.
 Her grandmother Amanda Guzman Shelton was chief native nurse during the Japanese occupation of Guam in World War II, when Japanese forces took over control of the hospital.
 When the Japanese military ordered nurses to treat Japanese military personnel before native Chamorros, Shelton would smuggle medicine and medical supplies to local people in order to ensure their well-being.

 Shelton graduated from the Academy of Our Lady of Guam in 2008.
 Shelton has earned a master's degree in public administration and a Bachelor of Arts in political science and communication from the University of Guam.